 Both primary and specialty medical care is provided to clients in our region by the following partners:

-Located in Alamance County, this facility provides outpatient medical care, specialty care, and dental services to Ryan White clients in a primary care setting.
+Located in Caswell County, this facility provides outpatient medical care, specialty care, and dental services to Ryan White clients.

 In partnership with Access Dental Care, CCHN is able to provide a dental clinic for Ryan White clients five times a month at RCID.
 Providing oral health care in the same place that clients receive other medical services creates a “one-stop shop” that increases the likelihood that clients will access and remain in care.
 Funding for the dental clinic is provided by the Ryan White Part B and D state and federal grants and generous funding by the Cone Health Foundation.